Aliases for ADCY1 Gene

 GeneCards Summary for ADCY1 Gene

 ADCY1 (Adenylate Cyclase 1) is a Protein Coding gene.
 Diseases associated with ADCY1 include Deafness, Autosomal Recessive 44 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Circadian entrainment.
-GO annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
-An important paralog of this gene is ADCY5.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
+An important paralog of this gene is ADCY6.

 UniProtKB/Swiss-Prot Summary for ADCY1 Gene